anko/array-keyed-map/readme.md

- - Because even an empty `Object` [has properties on it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) (e.g. `length`), your stored keys might accidentally overwrite, causing subtle bugs.
+ - Because even an empty `Object` [has properties on it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) (e.g. `length`) which your stored keys might accidentally overwrite, causing subtle bugs.

  - Because you might want your array to contain objects rather than strings,